tomvit/dms-collector/README.md

                         datetime header field name (default is 'datetime') --timezonefield <name>
-                        time zone header field name (default is 'timezone')
+                        time zone header field name (default is 'timezone') --nostrinquotes       do not place string values in quotes --nodelayadjust       disables delay time adjustment --fieldstags          print only header's fields and tags and exit --printheader         print the table header and exit
 ```

 In order to test ```dms-collector``` when you do not have an access to a running Weblogic server, you can use